femboyfin/dbdideas/survivor_perks.md

 - Increased distance to **64/96/128 meters** *(was 32)*
   - Substantial numbers buff to increase the strength level of the perk
 - Now adjusts Aura intensity based on the Generator's current progress
-  - Provides a unique type of information specific to this perk giving it a reason to use it over Deja Vu that's somewhat comparable to it's extra Repair speed bonus.
+  - Provides a unique type of information specific to this perk giving it a reason to use it over Deja Vu that's somewhat comparable to its extra Repair speed bonus.

 ## [Wake Up!](<https://deadbydaylight.wiki.gg/wiki/Wake_Up!>) 📉